 Attacks intercepted and mitigated by MongoS shard deployed in UK –

-Again a picture worth thousand words!
-Avocado’s innovative pico-segmentation which brings the deepest level threat monitoring and interception capabilities into applications caught every attempt on every part of the databases and applications.
-This despite intentional errors to allow threats an opportunity to penetrate the web layers.
+As you can see here, Avocado’s innovative pico-segmentation brings the deepest level threat monitoring and interception capabilities into applications caught every attempt on every part of the databases and applications.